ealvan/perudocs/src/third-stop-lagunillas.md

 ---

-Unfortunately I did this website yesterday, in my free time.
+Unfortunately I did this website 5 days before, in my free time.
 So I didn't fill up with many information.

-I will fill this website with information about Chivay, Puno and other beautiful places here in Peru.
+With the time i will put more info.

 I hope you find interesting or helpful this website.

 It's completely for free.